Not sure what to do in Mexico City in 5 days?

 On the map, there is a small toggle at the upper-left corner that will give you an overall guide of all the dots on the map.
 That way, you can have quick access to a list of the best places to visit in Mexico City.

-Day 1: Day Trip To Teotihuacan & Lucha Libre At Night
+Day 1: Day Trip to Teotihuacan & Experience Lucha Libre

 Teotihuacan is a great many things; UNESCO World Heritage Site, one of Mexico’s oldest, most important archeological wonders, and well — magical!
 The Teotihuacan site is located in San Juan Teotihuacan, one of Mexico’s 130 or so pueblos mágicos (magic towns)!